lsst-sqre/sqr-012/index.rst

 Following the lead of `Astropy <http://www.astropy.org>`_ LSST is migrating away from a simple exit status approach to test running and switching to use pytest.
 Pytest provides a very flexible testing environment and is much simpler to use than ``unittest`` itself.
 At this time we are not proposing that ``unittest`` be dropped to make use of these testing simplifications and new tests should not be written relying solely on pytest.
-We are proposing to switch to using pytest as the test runner.
+We are switching to using pytest as the test runner.

-Pytest uses the standard ``unittest`` test discovery mechanism which results in the ``suite`` boilerplate described above being bypassed when the test file is executed via ``py.test``.
+Pytest can use the standard ``unittest`` test discovery mechanism which results in the ``suite`` boilerplate described above being bypassed when the test file is executed via ``py.test``.
-Alternative mechanisms must be used to ensure that the tests are all executed.
+The LSST test files must therefore be vetted to ensure that the tests function with automated test discovery and result in all tests being executed.

 Supporting pytest
 =================